carapace-sh/carapace-bin/docs/src/spec/bridge.md

 ## Shells

 > For shells custom configurations are loaded from [`${UserConfigDir}/carapace/bridge`].
-> Invoking completion in shells is quite tricky and has only limited success.
+> Invoking completion in shells is quite tricky though and edge cases are likely to fail.

-### Bash
+ Bash

 Commands registered in [bash] can be bridged with the [`bridge.Bash`] macro: